msoler8785/ExoMail/README.md

 # ExoMail
-An SMTP server library written in C#
+An SMTP server component written in C#

 ## Synopsis

 This is my first project involving some serious network code and trying to implement RFC guidelines.
-The ultimate goal is to create an extensible SMTP library that is RFC compliant and can be utilized in other projects.
+The ultimate goal is to create an extensible SMTP server component that is RFC compliant and can be utilized in other projects.
+Functionality is implemented through different public interfaces.

 ## Motivation